 Novak went on to say that “The Artist” could and should have been able to stand on its own.
 “There was no reason for them to depend on Bernard Herrmann’s score from ‘Vertigo’ to provide more drama.
 ‘Vertigo’s’ music was written during the filming.
 Hitchcock wanted the theme woven musically in the puzzle pieces of the storyline.
 Even though they did given Bernard Herrmann a small credit at the end, I believe this kind of filmmaking trick to be cheating.
 Shame on them!”

 This kind of “borrowing” could portend a dangerous future for all artists in film.
 “It is morally wrong of people in our industry to use and abuse famous pieces of work to gain attention and applause for other than what the original work was intended.
 It is essential that all artists safeguard our special bodies of work for posterity, with their individual identities intact and protected.
-1
+[1.
+Michael Hazanavicius, writer/director of The Artist, has supplied a response, which one can read at the same Deadline link and which includes most of the points one would expect him to make.]

 Novak’s reaction includes a number of curiosities that seem to run counter to film and score scholarship.
-2 While the last paragraph suggests that Novak is interested in protecting all works of art from what she considers abuse, the overall tone of shock that registers throughout her statement indicates that she’s probably not previously noticed that borrowing is common musical and cinematic practice.
+[2. h/t to Luis-Manuel Garcia, who chatted with me about this via email last night and who should be credited with the ideas about Auteurism below, which I hadn’t considered yet.]
+While the last paragraph suggests that Novak is interested in protecting all works of art from what she considers abuse, the overall tone of shock that registers throughout her statement indicates that she’s probably not previously noticed that borrowing is common musical and cinematic practice.
 As an Oscar voter, Novak certainly saw screeners of True Grit and Black Swan last year, both of which incorporated a good deal of music written by composers other than Carter Burwell (True Grit) or Clint Mansell (Black Swan) for entirely different purposes than those for which it was designated in the film.
 But it wasn’t until this year, when The Artist encroached on her territory, that Novak spoke up.

 As people who study music and its uses alongside other media, it can be easy to dismiss Novak as naively employing a notion of authenticity and originality that simply doesn’t – can’t – work.
 Interestingly, Novak isn’t alone, though.
 At both Deadline and Metafilter, a common response is that most film-goers probably wouldn’t recognize the music in question and would be surprised to find that it was borrowed from another movie, implying that most viewers trust that the music they hear in a film is entirely original.